lazare-dev/av-catalog-converter/docs/index.md

 Welcome to the AV Catalog Converter documentation.
 This documentation provides comprehensive information about the application, its features, and how to use it.

+## Overview

+The AV Catalog Converter is a powerful tool for standardizing audio-visual equipment catalogs from various manufacturers into a consistent format.
+It uses advanced machine learning techniques to automatically detect and map fields, normalize values, and produce standardized output formats.

+## Key Features

+- **Multi-Format Support**: Parse catalogs from multiple file formats (CSV, Excel, PDF, JSON, XML)
+- **Intelligent Field Mapping**: Automatically detect file structure and map fields to standard formats using DistilBERT LLM technology
+- **Category Normalization**: Extract and normalize product categories into a standardized hierarchy
+- **Value Standardization**: Normalize prices, IDs, descriptions, and other text fields
+- **Flexible Export Options**: Export to CSV, Excel, or JSON formats with customizable options
+- **Web API**: RESTful API for integration with other systems
+- **Performance Optimized**: Parallel processing, adaptive caching, and intelligent rate limiting for efficient operation
+- **Extensible Architecture**: Easily add new parsers, normalizers, and export formats
+- **Comprehensive Logging**: Detailed logging throughout the application for troubleshooting

 ## Table of Contents

 ### Getting Started